 What Happens in a Network Security Attack?

-There are many methods in which a hacker will attempt a network security attack.
+There are many methods by which a hacker will attempt a network security attack.
 They can be generalized into passive and active attacks – both with their distinct processes.
 We can define how both categories of attacks come to fruition below.

 Active attacks have a lot more malicious intent from the hacker.
 These intrusions will attempt to change or destroy the assets accessed or intercepted.
 Although they can be identified quickly, the damage that these attacks cause may cause organizations significant grief.
 Active attacks also occur when devices are unsecured or have weak protective measures in place.